 We start with a jealous Delphi, who is trying to find a suitable offering for the god and is cursing her lack of money.
 The warm-up discussion and question, what we would do if we had as much money as we wanted, surprised me.
 The children were keen to say they would help other children with their money, clearly still having the ideas around being a good person in their minds from last week (though there were quite a few, “I’m going to buy everything!” responses too!).

 At this point, Delphi goes to the shrine of Dionysus to place her offering of a slightly nibbled-on honey cake to the god.
-I’ll hand it over to me to tell the next part of the story.
-If it looks like I’m having fun, it’s because I am.
+Eventually she ends up being given the famous question.

 The children were quick to point out what was going to go wrong here.
-Notice that we’re still practising our ‘if’ and ‘then’ reasoning, a skill which I’ve really seen develop over the last few weeks.
+We’re still practising our ‘if’ and ‘then’ reasoning, a skill which I’ve really seen develop over the last few weeks.

 Sure enough, the children were quite right and Delphi gets herself into a blind panic as she discovers the next morning that her wish had come true.
 She turns her clothes and a flower to gold, and feels excited, before trying to eat and drink, and she panics a bit, and then turns her dad to gold, and panics a lot.